vlmlee/PSPublisher/README.md

 ### Recommendations

 For the time being, only json files are supported.
 Make sure your schemas that have important requirements uses **required**.
-Also, as of right now, you can only use *one* schema for *one* instance of PSPublisher.
+Also, as of right now, you can only use *one* schema for *one* instance of pspublisher.

 To have the script automatically exit when an exception is thrown, you will want to change `exitOnError` on the logger to true: